Norfolk Southern to pay millions for derailment: governor

 HARRISBURG, Pa.
 (AP) — Norfolk Southern has pledged several million dollars to cover the cost of the response and recovery in Pennsylvania after last month's derailment of a train carrying toxic chemicals just across the border in Ohio, Gov. Josh Shapiro said Monday.

-Shapiro's office said he met with Norfolk Southern CEO Alan Shaw on Thursday and secured what they call an initial commitment for financial aid as the cleanup from the Feb.
+Shapiro's office said he met with Norfolk Southern CEO Alan Shaw on Thursday and secured an initial commitment for financial aid as the cleanup from the Feb.
 3 derailment continues.

 Another nearly $1.4 million will go to state agencies that responded, including for setting up a health clinic for residents, Shapiro said.